IHE/pharm-mpd/input/pagecontent/pharm-9.md

 ##### X:Y.Z.4.1.1 Trigger Events

-This method is invoked when needing to view or process prescriptions, for example when selecting a medication for dispense.
+This method is invoked when needing to view or further processing medication dispenses.

 ##### X:Y.Z.4.1.2 Message Semantics